Are offices a thing of the past?

 So it’s time to focus on the future of work and reimagine the office.
 Organizations need to find a balance between presence and flexibility.
 In a hybrid workplace, some employees split their time between the office and remote.
 Others stay full-time in the office.
 But all employees are rarely in one space simultaneously.

 With fewer people in the building, businesses can redesign spaces to suit employee needs.
 Perhaps employees only come to the office to meet with colleagues for brainstorming, social events, or teaching days.
 In this case, desks could be removed and replaced with creative rooms or café style areas.
 Offices will have to ensure social distancing and better health and safety measures.

 37% of employees will work continue to from home regularly, a jump from 18% pre-pandemic, and businesses are unlikely to need as much space as they did before.
 This could spur a move to shared offices with two or more businesses co-renting.
-Employees might not have a designated workspace but hot-desk and book in advance.
+Employees might not have a designated workspace but flex-desk and book in advance.

 Organizations could also decide to decentralize and have regional hubs, in coworking spaces.
 This allows people to move to less expensive areas, and come into the office when they wish.